 It's a trade-off.
 It's up to you to choose which option gives you the best deal on your total health care costs.
 Would you rather pay less now and more when you need care?
 Or pay more now and less when you need care?
 Pay Less Now The Bronze, Bronze Plus, and Silver coverage levels cost less per paycheck, but your deductible is higher.
 That means you'll pay more out of your pocket when you need care.
 Make sure you know how the deductible works.
 Also, make sure the deductible amount is something you could afford in the event you need a lot of health care.
 TIP: You can save money by enrolling in an HSA when you enroll in a Bronze, Bronze Plus, or Silver coverage level.
 Pay Less Later The Gold and Platinum coverage levels cost more per paycheck, but your deductible is lower.
 If you don't expect to have a lot of health care needs, you could be spending money for benefits you don't use.
-How to Get the Right Medical Option Don't wait.
+How to Get the Right Medical Option Now that you understand the basics, it's time to put it all together.
+Get confident in your choices-before you enroll-by finding answers to some really important questions.
+And breathe easy knowing online tools will make it easy to make it yours.
+Don't wait.
 Get ready now so when it's time to enroll, you'll have answers to the following questions.
 Which Providers Are In The Carrier's Network?

 Why It Matters Seeing out-of-network providers will cost you more-sometimes a lot more.
 For example, you will have to pay more through a higher deductible and higher coinsurance.
 You'll also have to pay the entire amount of the out-of-network provider's charge that exceeds the maximum allowed amount.
 What to Do Choose an insurance carrier whose network includes providers (e.g., doctors, specialists, hospitals) critical to your care.
 Do not rely on your provider's office to know the carriers' network(s).
 To search for providers: - Check out the insurance carrier preview sites. - When you enroll, check the networks of each insurance carrier you're considering on UPoint at upoint.aon.com.
-For the best results, search for your provider by name-not medical practice-and only the office location where you will visit the provider.
+For the best results: - Search for your provider by name-not medical practice. - Check only the office location(s) you are willing to visit. - When searching for a facility, use the complete facility name and confirm whether the specialty of the facility is covered in-network.
 Important!
 Do not rely on your provider's office to know the carriers' network(s).
-If you have any uncertainty or, for instance, you will cover out-of-area dependents, you need to call the insurance carrier to confirm whether a provider participates in a carrier's network.
-Even if you can keep your current insurance carrier, the provider network could be different and can change, so always check the provider networks before making a decision.
+If you have any uncertainty (for instance, covering out-of-area dependents) or you need the network name, call the insurance carrier.
+Even if you can keep your current insurance carrier, the provider network could be different and can change, so always check the provider networks on the carrier preview sites before making a decision.
 How Will My Prescription Drugs Be Covered?